langston-barrett/icemelter/README.md

 Icemelter is a tool to minimize Rust files that trigger internal compiler errors (ICEs).

-## WIP

-Icemelter is a work in progress!
-It can already effectively minimize ICEs, but these things should get done before it's ready for widespread use:

-- [x] Match `internal compiler error:` on stderr by default
-- [ ] Avoid introducing new syntax/type/scope errors
-- [ ] Logging
-- [ ] More docs
-- [ ] `--fast` flag

 ## Usage

 Icemelter works on standalone Rust files.
 If your file is named `ice.rs`, use